Fast & Accredited Legal DNA Testing

-All legal testing and immigration DNA testing is provided through our partner laboratory which is approved by the United Kingdom Home Office and listed by the Ministry of Justice.
-It is important that if you are directed by the court under section 20 of the Family Law Reform Act 1969, to select a DNA testing company that is listed on the MOJ for the test results to be accepted.
+All our legal DNA testing and immigration DNA testing is provided through our partner laboratory which is approved by the United Kingdom Home Office and listed by the Ministry of Justice as an approved supplier.
+It is important that if you are directed by the court under Section 20 of the Family Law Reform Act 1969, to select a DNA testing company that is listed on the MOJ for the test results to be accepted.

 How are samples collected?

-A legal test must follow a strict chain of custody procedure.
-Samples are collected by an independent third party such as a doctor.
+A legal test must follow strict chain of custody procedures.
+Samples are collected by an independent third party such as a doctor, lawyer or registered nurse.
 This person is known as a sampler.
 Samplers and are responsible for verifying the identity of the parties being tested and ensuring optimal DNA sample collection.
 The client is responsible for making an appointment with a registered sampler and paying any related fees.
 The price for the Legal Paternity Test is £289.

-When ordering with EasyDNA you can benefit from a home appointment with one of our approved samplers.
-This service is not included in the test price and prices may vary according to your location.
-For a visual guide on how your samples will be collected visit our sample collection guide page.
+When ordering with EasyDNA you can benefit from a home appointment with one of our independent and approved samplers.
+Once the booking is made the samplers will visit your location to take the sample under the necessary protocols.
+This service is not included in the price of the DNA test.
+You can book this service when placing the order for the legal test.
+A standard fee of £125 is charged at checkout but prices may end up varying according to your location.
+For a visual guide on how your samples will be collected visit our sample collection guide HERE.

 What paperwork will I need?